MicrosoftDocs/nav-content/dynamics-nav-app/projects-how-record-job-usage.md

 ---
-title: Record Billable and Budgeted Usage of Job Resources| Microsoft Docs
+title: Record Billable and Budgeted Usage of Job Resources
 description: Describes how to record the consumption or usage of items or resources on jobs to facilitate project management.
 services: project-madeira
 documentationcenter: ''